bijink/bijink/README.md

 ## Hi there 👋 I'm Bijin

-A tech enthusiast, highly self-motivated and passionate about learning new things.
+A tech enthusiast, highly self-motivated, and passionate about learning new things.
 * On the way to ME[R](https://react.dev)N stack web development
 * Currently learning Mobile app development with React Native
 * See my portfolio at [Bijin](https://bijink.github.io)